 When did you know that you were meant to be with each other?

-Honestly it was immediate.
+Honestly, it was immediate.
 We just really liked being with each other and we couldn’t hide that.
 We still like being with each other as much as possible.
 We’re sort of one of those weird couples that do everything together.
-Except shower – that’s our alone time.
+Except for shower – that’s our alone time.

 Going into the wedding planning, what did you definitely know?